corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/prerequisites/prerequisites.md

 For information about the prerequisites for multi-worker cluster deployments, see [Prerequisites for Cluster Deployments](../../../deploying/prerequisites.html).

 {{< note >}}
-You cannot start Corda via the CSDE `startCorda` task if any existing local programs are using ports 5432, 5005
+You cannot start Corda via the CSDE `startCorda` task if any existing local programs are using ports 5432, 5005, or 8888.
+Reserve these ports.
 {{< /note >}}

 ## Software Prerequisites